azuredevcollege/trainingdays/day1/challenge-07/README.md

 }
 ```

-# Create your first ARM Template
+## Create your first ARM Template

-Now **I want you to create your first ARM Template**.
+Now I want you to create your first ARM Template.
 A speed course - based on the [Tutorial: Create and deploy your first ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-first-template?tabs=azure-powershell)

 You will:

 - Open Visual Studio Code and create an empty ARM template file.
 - Add a resource to it.
 - Use an ARM function